-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ PHSE provision includes all pupils. ✓ There is a named member of staff who coordinates provision for pupils with wellbeing, emotional, physical and mental health needs. ✓ The School Council and Parliament obtain and debate views of pupils from across the school. ✓ Pupils support each other through the Bully Busters, peer mentors, lunch time buddies. ✓ Pupils have access to the school nurse through a referral system.
-Sessions are private and confidential. ✓ Bereavement counselling is available through the Penhaligons Friends. ✓ Pupil issues are dealt with by trained staff as they arise. ✓ Risk assessments are made for; All school trips Camps Activities on site All equipment ✓ The school employs a P.E. coach and runs after school clubs ✓ The majority of staff are trained in First Aid. ✓ Vulnerable pupils are encouraged to go to a named place of safety for 'time out', if required. ✓ A member of staff is available at lunchtimes for pastoral care. ✓ Time limited and monitored groups address: Self-esteem Social skills Life skills Anger management. ✓ Risk assessment are carried out. ✓ The school has a named Children in Care coordinator. ✓ TACs, Early Support meetings and reviews are supported by a range of agencies. ✓ Boxall profiling or similar is used to tailor provision to need. ✓ Additional support for pupils can be requested from: CAMHS Social Care Dreadnought Scallywags Behaviour Support Service PAPA Penhaligans Friends Barnardos Music therapy BF Adventure Educational Psychologist ✓ Pupils with specific medical conditions have individual health care plans. ✓ Some staff are trained in 'Team Teach' ✓ Two members of staff are trained to use 'Draw and Talk'. ✓ Pupils have access to a multi-sensory
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ PHSE lessons e.g. SEAL, Circle Time, include all pupils. ✓ There is a named member of staff who coordinates provision for pupils with wellbeing, emotional, physical and mental health needs. ✓ The School Council and Parliament obtain and debate views of pupils from across the school. ✓ Pupils support each other through the Bully Busters, peer mentors, lunch time buddies. ✓ Pupils have access to the school nurse through a referral system.
+Sessions are private and confidential. ✓ Bereavement counselling is available through the Penhaligons Friends. ✓ Pupil issues are dealt with by trained staff as they arise. ✓ Risk assessments are made for; - All school trips ✓ Vulnerable pupils are encouraged to go to a named place of safety for 'time out', if required. ✓ A member of staff is available at lunchtimes for pastoral care. ✓ Time limited and monitored groups address: Self-esteem Social skills Life skills Anger management. ✓ Risk assessment are carried out. ✓ A member of the S.L.T. is available every day at lunchtime. ✓ The school has a named Child in Care coordinator. ✓ TACs, Early Support meetings and reviews are supported by a range of agencies. ✓ Boxall profiling or similar is used to tailor provision to need. ✓ Additional support for pupils can be requested from: CAMHS Social Care Dreadnought Scallywags Behaviour Support Service PAPA Penhaligans Friends Barnardos Music therapy BF Adventure Educational Psychologist ✓ Pupils with specific medical conditions have individual health care plans.